boaz1e/task-management-system/README.md

 ## Technologies Used

 - **FastAPI:** A modern, fast web framework for building APIs with Python.
-- **MongoDB:** A document-oriented NoSQL database used for storing task data.
+- **MySQL:** A relational database management system used for storing task data.
 - **Streamlit:** An open-source Python library for creating web applications with minimal code.

 ## Setup Instructions